tsolakoua/ElasticSearchLyrics/README.md

-# ElasticSearchLyrics
+# Elasticsearch

-Ongoing project: Search of Lyrics stored in Elasticsearch
+Playing with Elasticsearch, Ongoing:

 Makes the following types of connections:
 - Transport Client